icosalogic/inverter_design_tool/README.md

 # Inverter Design Tool

 This tool can be used by designers to set basic parameters and select components of DC-AC inverters.
-The primary design constraint is that the DC source has a minimum voltage greater than two times the peak-to-peak AC voltage, thus no output transformer is required.
+The primary design assumption is that the DC source has a minimum voltage greater than two times the peak-to-peak AC voltage, thus no output transformer is required.

 This application can be accessed by two methods: